from the comfort of your own home.

 - HMO manager regulations

 - Applying for a licence

 - Includes an interactive flowchart for establishing if a property requires a licence.

-For the more established HMO Landlord looking for knowledge on property inspections by the local authority and property standards, this is covered in the Principles of HMOs course.
+For the more established HMO landlord looking for knowledge on property standards and property inspections by the local authority, this is covered in the Principles of HMO course.

 - Understanding the difference between small and large HMOs